Cleaning Guides

 • Keep an eye on the area under the couch, which makes a nice marking spot for pets, too.

-• Frequency in pets’ urination could be a sign of a health problem, so it is best to take them to the vet for a checkup as soon as possible.
+• Frequency of pets’ urination could be a sign of a health problem, so it is best to take them to the vet for a checkup as soon as possible.

 • Plastic covers on the couch do not give the most appealing look, but resorting to this could be convenient at least for a certain period of time.